RedeployAB/webreq/README.md

 webreq.stream = Boolean
 // parse: Optional.
 Default is true.
 If true it will try to parse the response according to MIME type, if false will return pure string. webreq.parse = Boolean
-// bodyOnly: Optional.
-Default is true.
-If true it will only return the response body, if false it will return a Response object, statusCode, headers and body. webreq.bodyOnly = Boolean
 // followRedirects: Optional.
 Default is false.
 If true it will follow redirects found in the 'location' header. webreq.followRedirects Boolean
 // maxRedirects: Optional.
 Default is 3.